tcassar-diss/report/plan.md

 ## Design

 ### Requirements
-1. User should be able to configure a whitelist which provides a set of allowed syscall numbers for each shared library mapped in a process's address space suspected malicious processes or just warn that the filter has been tripped.
+1. Users should be able to configure a whitelist that defines allowed syscalls for each shared library mapped into a process’s address space.
+2. If a process violates this whitelist, the system should either terminate the process or issue a warning, based on user configuration.
-2. Provide an easy to use CLI for the user, with options to attach the filter to an already running PID or to launch an executable with the filter enabled
+3. Provide an easy to use CLI for the user, with options to attach the filter to an already running PID or to launch an executable with the filter enabled
-3. If a system call happens and is not in the whitelist of it's invoking shared library, the process should be killed before the syscall starts (or the user should be warned, config dependant.)
+4. If a system call happens and is not in the whitelist of it's invoking shared library, the process should be killed before the syscall starts (or the user should be warned, config dependant.)
-4. The program should apply the same filter to any forked processes of the original process being filtered.
+5. The program should apply the same filter to any forked processes of the original process being filtered.
 The configuring user should be given the option to have all forks killed if any process trips the filter.